ibm-cloud-docs/assistant/dialog-overview.md

 - **User-defined**: If you use the JSON editor to define the response, you can create your own user-defined response type.
 For more information, see [Defining responses using the JSON editor](/docs/assistant?topic=assistant-dialog-responses-json).

+Different integrations have different capabilities for displaying rich responses.
+If you want to define different responses that are customized for different channels, you can do so by editing the response using the JSON editor.
+For more information, see [Targeting specific integrations](/docs/assistant?topic=assistant-dialog-responses-json#dialog-responses-json-target-integrations).

 To add a rich response, complete the following steps:

 1. Click the dropdown menu in the **Assistant responds** field to choose a response type, and then provide any required information.